Manu343726/Manu343726.github.io/about/index.md

 of what is the thing that identifies me, whats the thing I'm supposed to do better than the average person.
 Some people play soccer, others form a rock band, whoever knows.
 Wasn't until the final years of high school I realized that programming could be the answer.

-I started programming during a software course on the (last?) year on the high school, such common course teaching Microsoft Word, Powerpoint, etc. But there was one interesting subject at the end of the year: Programming.
+I started programming during a software course the (last?) year on the high school, such common course teaching Microsoft Word, Powerpoint, etc. But there was one interesting subject at the end of the year: Programming.
 Programming! *"So this is how that programs are made?
 So cool!"* **This was my first reaction to Visual Basic 6**.
 Please don't leave this page after reading that, have some hope on me, ok?
 Yep, Visual Basic 6.
 But the thing worked, and I cannot stop programming!
 First was VB6, then VB.NET, later C#, and since three years full time C++.
 I really like it!